Quick Page Links

 I had a baby four weeks early, but due to pregnancy complications, I didn't have enough amniotic fluid for the baby.
 By 36wks the baby was full grown and healthy; no NICU nothing, but he weighed and measured a baby eight weeks early.

-I even have a hard time getting him to take a bottle because of his tongue.
-He is the size of a newborn now so should I give more time?
+I even have difficulty getting him to take a bottle because of his tongue.
+He is the size of a newborn now, so should I give him more time?

-My milk supply is decreasing more and more, and because of my small breasts, the pump doesn't work at all, I am getting discouraged.
+My milk supply is decreasing, and because of my small breasts, the pump doesn't work at all; I am getting discouraged.
 I have a meager supply of milk and feel like giving up, but I know it is better for the baby.
 I try hand expressing, but I still only get about 1 tbsp every 2hrs.
-Please help, I don’t want to give up.
+Please help.
+I don’t want to give up.